pengchencareer/Crack-LeetCode-SQL-Questions/README.md

 # LeetCode SQL Summary

-This is my summary of SQL after completing ALL 149 questions in LeetCode until today Feb 17, 2021.
+This is my summary&experience of SQL after completing ALL 149 questions in LeetCode until today Feb 17, 2021.

 Coming Plan:
 1. Answers for all questions will be provided.